 In order to promote expansion of the aerial tissue of the lungs, it is my usual practice, in the absence of catarrh, and when congestion in the chest and the symptoms of hectic fever have been diminished by small general bleedings, repeated at proper intervals, or by the application of leeches over the second and third ribs anteriorly, to advise inhalation as soon as possible.
-A drawing of a suitable apparatus will be found at the end of this work.
 There are few cases of incipient consumption but what will be rapidly improved by this treatment, steadily pursued.
 The disease being thus checked, the same changes will follow which are attendant on catarrh.
 The nodules of unripe tubercles will become innoxious in consequence of being surrounded by black secretion, or what has been called black pulmonary matter; and small cavities, already formed, will have their surfaces soon brought in contact, so as to heal by what surgeons term the first intention.
 It is, we must own, preferable to effect pulmonary expansion by sure artificial means, rather than to depend upon the uncertain production of catarrh.
-And there is another point gained, inasmuch as recovery takes place unaccompanied by the cough, or difficulty of breathing, generally attendant on those cures which Nature herself now and then accomplishes, by introducing this less fatal, yet distressing complaint.
-Inhaling, performed two or three times daily, for half an hour each time, will in the space of a few weeks work a wonderful change on the chest; externally the muscles concerned in respiration will be manifestly enlarged, and the bony compages of the chest, both before and laterally, visibly increased; whilst, at the same time, the natural respiratory murmur will be heard internally, far more distinct than ever.
+And there is another point gained, inasmuch as recovery takes place unaccompanied by the cough, or difficulty of breathing, generally attendant on those cures which nature herself now and then accomplishes. by introducing this less fatal, yet distressing complaint.
+Inhaling, performed two or three times daily, for half an hour each time, will in the space of a few weeks work a wonderful change on the chest; externally the muscles concerned in respiration will be manifestly enlarged, and the bony compages of the chest, both before and laterly, visibly increased; while, at the same time, the natural respiratory murmur will be heard internally far more distinct than ever.
 Such has been the increase of size which the chest, in young persons especially, has undergone through the exercise of inhalation, that I have known individuals, after inhaling little more than a month, require their waistcoats to be let out.
-It is in fact incredible to one who has never been at the pains to measure the chest, or examine its shape, what an enlargement it acquires by the simple action of breathing for the time abovestated, backwards and forwards, through a narrow tube of a few feet in length.
+It is in fact incredible to one who has never been at the pains to measure the chest, or examine its shape, what an enlargement it acquires by the simple action of breathing for the time above stated, backward and forward, through a narrrow tube of a few feet in length.
 I have several times found, on measurement of the chest, that its circumference has increased, within the first month after inhaling, to the extent of an inch.
 I here speak of patients not arrived at adult age.
-Though I attach but little virtue to the substances that are inhaled, still, as we find patients prefer receiving into their lungs something having sensible properties to pure atmospheric air, I recommend a handful of hops, ether, a little vinegar, or a table-spoonful of spirits of turpentine, to be added to the warm water in the inhaler.
-Every impediment to the free action of the ribs is to be guarded against by loosening whatever, in the way of dress, is at all likely to confine them; and it would be advisable too for the patient, if strength allows, to inhale at times in a standing position, as the diaphragm will then descend more easily and deeply, and of course allow the lungs more room to expand.
+Though I attach but little virtue to the substances that are inhaled, still, as we find patients prefer receiving into their lungs something having sensible properties to pure atmospheric air, I recommend a handful of hops, either, a little vinegar, or a table-spoonful of spirits of turpentine, to be added to the warm water in the inhaler.
+Every impediment to the free action of the ribs is to be guarded against by loosening whatever, in the way of dress, is at all likely to confine them ; and it would be advisable too for the patient, if strength allows, to inhale at times in a standing position, as the diaphragm will then descend more easily and deeply, and of course allow the lungs more room to expand.

-There are cases in which inhalation is contra-indicated; for instance, in dilatation, or hypertrophy of the heart, severe mucous catarrh, general emphysema of the lungs, pleuritic or pneumonic inflammation, hæmoptysis, or latent consumption of long standing.
+There are cases in which inhalation is contraindicated; for instance, in dilatation, or hypertrophy of the heart, severe mucous catarrh, general emphysema of the lungs, pleuratic or pneumonic inflammation, hæmoptysis, or latent consumption of long standing.